“I want to read the best English translation of Noli Me Tangere!”

 No problem.
-The work is more often read in English—or in Filipino, the nation’s official version of Tagalog—than in the original Spanish.
+The work is more often read in English than in the original Spanish.

 There are four common, complete English versions of José Pacienza Mercado y Rizal’s 1887 satirical, melodramatic political novel, Noli Me Tángere available from multiple sources.
 The novel has also been abridged, adapted, bowdlerized, and translated with several different titles, so there’s definitely some potential for confusion.
 Keep reading to learn how to choose an edition that’s right for you.

 If you’re Filipino/a, you’re at least somewhat familiar with Noli Me Tangere because of the 1956 law mandating the study of Rizal’s works.
 You will have absorbed some information about the plot and characters of Noli Me Tangere, or possibly read the novel in its entirety, but you may not have had a choice about which version to read.
 If you thought it was boring, it’s well worth giving the novel another try.

 With its scathing and humorous attacks on tyranny, hypocrisy and false religion, and its pioneering call to individual virtue and national unity, Noli Me Tangere transcends its political agenda to become a true work of art, thus securing its rightful place in the pantheon of great world literature.
 It remains as fresh, vivid, moving, and subversive as on the day it was first published.

 There are four major, complete English translations of Noli Me Tangere, shown below in chronological order.